What is autism?

 - Lower birth weight, and premature birth

-- Advanced paternal age at time of conception, particularly for males
+- Advanced paternal age at time of conception

 The facts about autism and common misconceptions